ianstormtaylor/slate/docs/api/transforms.md

 Apply many operations as one logical batch.

 This is useful when you already have an array of operations to apply.
-The operations still go through the editor's normal `apply` behavior one at a time, but batch state stays live across the whole array and normalization plus the final `onChange` flush run once at the end.
+During a batch, operations still go through the editor's normal `apply` behavior one at a time, but Slate mutates a draft `editor.children` structure and turns it back into immutable `editor.children` when the batch completes, or when code reads `editor.children` during the batch.
+Normalization and the final `onChange` flush run once at the end.
+When applying large numbers of similar synchronous operations, this can be more performant than applying them outside a batch.

 #### `Transforms.transform(editor: Editor, transform: Transform)`